 Soil and organic debris are full of all kinds of marvelous natural composters.
 One of them, the bird’s nest fungus, is also a master of mimicry.
 It has the appearance of a cup-shaped nest with little spheres inside that resemble eggs.
 In fact, the spheres are the method through which the organism reproduces itself.

 Bird’s nest fungi in gardens are common in moist, cool locations primarily in fall.
-Their preferred locations are rich soil, animal feces, decaying wood and plant debris.
+Their preferred locations are rich soil, animal feces, decaying wood, and plant debris.

 Life Cycle and Benefits of Bird’s Nest Fungi

 As a saphrophyte, bird’s nest fungi break down organic waste matter into rich compost.
-They take nutrients from the material and cause decomposition to increase nearly two fold.
+They take nutrients from the material and cause decomposition to increase nearly two-fold.
 This means cleanup of the garden is much quicker with fungi and other decomposers in the landscape.
 Bird’s nest fungus in heavy bark mulch is especially helpful.
 They help reduce large chunks into easy to break down slivers that help enrich the soil and increase tilth.

 Getting Rid of Bird’s Nest Fungus

-The fungus doesn’t harm any living plants or organisms and assist in the important cycle of soil renewal.
+The fungus doesn’t harm any living plants or organisms and assists in the important cycle of soil renewal.
 For this reason, getting rid of bird’s nest fungus is not necessary for the health of your garden.
 However, if the sticky fruiting bodies adhere to siding or other items, they can be difficult to remove.
 In this case, bird’s nest fungus control should consist of repelling tactics.

 Reduce irrigation in areas of concern and rake the soil to disturb the organisms.
 You may also elect to install living mulch such as ivy or vinca, which will keep the fungus from taking hold of the debris underneath the thick mat of vegetation.
 As a rule, fungicides are not recommended to remove the fungus.
 Simple repellent tricks are much easier and safer in the landscape.